Table of Contents

 - Chronic thyroiditis

-Adrenal destruction causing adrenal insufficiency is the result of a multitude of diverse etiologies such as mentioned below:
+Adrenal destruction causing adrenal insufficiency is the result of a multitude of diverse etiologies, as shown in the following table:

 |Infiltrative||Hemochromatosis, sarcoid, histiocytosis|